octocloudlabs/supercharge-docs/docs/walt/lab-4.md

 ### Explore the VS Code extensions

 VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
-Each Codespace starts with a set of predefined extensions.These are defined by the Codespace owner and defined in a configuration file.
+Each codespace starts with a set of predefined extensions.These are defined by the codespace owner and defined in a configuration file.

 This is a nice advantage for students, as we can ensure that all the tools  they need to get started are available.